CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 # Face_Recognition_Doorcam
-These python programs can be executed on:
+These python programs can be executed on any of the following.
+You just need to follow the device specific instructions as detailed below in "Setup":
 - Win10 PC
 - Raspberry Pi
 - Jetson Nano.